PopoviciEusebiu/Application_front_desk_employees_of_a_library/README.md

 - Generate reports for a particular period containing the activities performed by an employee.
 The data will be stored in a database.
 Use the Layers architectural pattern to organize your application
-• All the inputs of the application will be validated against invalid data before submitting the data and saving it in the database.
+-All the inputs of the application will be validated against invalid data before submitting the data and saving it in the database.